 Our vision is to leverage program participants’ skills, gifts, talents, and abilities to develop their character, calling, and competency as they participate in the mission of Barefoot Church.

 We are excited at the possibility to partner with you for this season of your journey.
-Get fired up to get out, get involved , and through you obedience, see lives change as you learn to accept, value, and equip others.
+Get fired up to get out, get involved, and through your obedience, see lives changed.

 Internships are available in the following ministries: